 Alice Sullivan is an aspiring writer currently based in Prague as an English teacher.
-She has travelled to 25 countries and counting!
+She has traveled to 25 countries and counting!

 Ho Chi Minh City (also known as Saigon) was one of my favourite cities in South East Asia.
 I am indecisive, so I call many parts of my trip my favourite.
 Every place has its charm and I have good memories from most places I visited.
 Most of my time here was spent partying on the pub crawl for my hostel job, but I loved exploring different parts of the city on the back of motorbikes, learning Vietnamese history and trying new foods every day.
 Here are some things I would recommend trying while visiting this wonderful city.